anjelinejeline/SpilloverHPAI/README.md

 The repository is divided as follows:

--   Input
+-   `Input`
--   Scripts
+-   `Scripts`

+It assumes that:

+-   the dataset used for modelling and the spatial adjacency matrix generated during analysis will be saved in the `Input/Data_model` folder.

-It assumes that the results will be saved in a folder called Output and relative subfolders.
-For any issues with the code please contact [Angela Fanelli](Angela.FANELLI@ec.europa.eu).
+-   the results will be saved in a folder called `Output` and relative subfolders.

 ## Data Availability